Last updated on: June 26, 2026

 Living on the edge can be exhilarating for some, satisfying our adventurous side and need for speed!
 But the adrenaline rush you get from high-risk hobbies such as skydiving, mountain climbing, helicopter skiing, or power racing could end up costing you more for your life insurance policy.
 The reason is that life insurers classify some of those activities as “hazardous avocations,” which can put your life at risk, and thus become a financial liability to them.

-Remember, life insurance companies are betting on your longevity— the longer you live, the less likelihood they will have to pay a death claim.
+Remember, life insurance companies are betting on your longevity —the longer you live, the less likely they are to have to pay a death claim.
 That is why they reward young, healthy people with the best rates based on a long life.
-So, carriers worry that living “out loud”, with risky behavior equates to gambling with your life— resulting in them having to make a death payout prematurely.
-Ironically you are more likely to perish in a car accident (according to national statistics) than you are from scaling a mountain but, alas, these are the guidelines insurers live by.
+So, carriers worry that living “out loud”, with risky behavior, equates to gambling with your life— Ironically, statistically you are more likely to die in a car accident than while scaling a mountain — but these are the guidelines insurers live by.

 Which leads us to the crux of the matter… the activities that are considered “extreme” or “hazardous” vary in both definition and by carrier.
 That is why it is critical that these sports enthusiasts apply for coverage with a savvy life insurance agent who can guide them as to which company to choose.